danielmcpark/awesome-knowledge-distillation/README.md

 # awesome-knowledge-distillation [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Hello visitors, I'm interested in architectural network reduction such as pruning, architectural search or decomposition tensors and also focus on leveraging network performance with knowledge distillation.
-This page puts in order of a historical summary for extension of my work, knowledge distillation, and comprises mainly learning improvements, not on an application-oriented.
+Hello visitors, I'm interested in deep neural network reduction, such as pruning, architectural search, tensor approximation, and also focus on leveraging network performance with knowledge distillation.
+This page puts in order of a brief summary for extension of my work related to knowledge distillation, and comprises mainly learning improvements except for an application-oriented.

 ## History